-I want to give you a profound question to ask yourself everyday, that I learned from my friend Matthew.
-Because checking in with who you are, and how you want to show up today, is a far more important question, when you wake up, than “what tasks am I going to do today?”
-(That’s the question most of us default to, each morning.)
+I want to give you a profound question I learned from my friend Matthew.
+This is a good one to ask yourself everyday, because checking in with who you are, and how you want to show up today, is far more important than wondering, “What tasks am I going to do today?”
+(That’s the question most of us default to each morning.)

-My answer was, I want to be healthy and happy, and help others be healthy and happy.
-I’m always checking in with what I’m doing or thinking about right now, towards that end.
-Is what I’m doing right now making me or someone else healthier and happier?
+My answer was, I want to be healthy and happy, and I want to help others be healthy and happy.
+I'm always checking in with what I'm doing or thinking about right now with that goal in mind.
+Is what I'm doing right now making me or someone else healthier and happier?

 5. Don’t Sweat The Small Stuff

-And, like the classic book says, it’s all small stuff!
-Once you get clear on this principle, of how much of what we get angry about, what we worry about is small stuff, our whole life changes for the better.
+And like the classic book says: it's all small stuff!
+Once you get clear on how much of what we get angry about and worry about is small stuff, our whole life changes for the better.